Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Case study: forecasting weekly bank-asset shares

-with $S=400$ draws in the fixed holdout and $S=200$ in the rolling exercise.
-Predictive $95\%$ coverage is computed by simulating $\bfy_t^{\text{rep}}$ from the Dirichlet at each draw via gamma normalization and checking componentwise inclusion in the central interval.
+with $S=200$ posterior draws per origin.
+Predictive $95\%$ coverage is reported as a \emph{componentwise marginal} calibration diagnostic (not joint simplex coverage): at each test time we simulate $\bfy_t^{\text{rep}}$ from the Dirichlet at each draw via gamma normalization, form the central interval per component, and average the inclusion indicator across components and across the test window.
 Point errors are summarized by RMSE and MAE on the full composition.
-All diagnostics (divergences, treedepth hits, $\widehat{R}$, bulk ESS, auto‑refits) are logged per fit.